What class should I take if I want to learn how to read music?

 What instruments are taught in MUS 303C Fundamentals of Music: Classroom Instruments?

-Students learn to play guitar, recorder, and varying types of percussion instruments as well as the basics in reading and notating music.
-Instruments are provided, but rental of a guitar is recommended.
-Note: this course title was previously listed under MUS 313.
+Students learn to play recorder, varying types of percussion instruments, and the ukulele, as well as the basics in reading and notating music.
+Instruments are provided, but the purchase of a recorder is required.

 Non-music majors at The University of Texas at Austin may contact Stephen Wray email@example.com for any questions not listed above.